 Antimicrobial resistance (AMR) is a growing threat and occurs when microorganisms survive exposure to a medicine, such as antibiotics, antimalarials or antivirals, that would normally kill them.
 Our misuse and overuse of antibiotics are largely accelerating this global problem.

-The new Commonwealth Partnerships for Antimicrobial Stewardship scheme, funded by the UK Department for Health and Social Care’s Fleming Fund, will see up to 12 Commonwealth partnerships receive funding.
-Multidisciplinary teams will travel to Ghana, Tanzania, Uganda and Zambia to work in partnership with local health workers to tackle the growing challenge of AMR.
+The Commonwealth Partnerships for Antimicrobial Stewardship scheme, funded by the UK Department for Health and Social Care’s Fleming Fund, provided funding to 12 Commonwealth partnerships.
+Multidisciplinary teams travel to Ghana, Tanzania, Uganda and Zambia to work in partnership with local health workers to tackle the growing challenge of AMR.

-A total of £600,000 is available to partnerships as part of the Fleming Fund, a wider commitment by the UK Government to spend up to £265 million of UK aid to support low and middle-income countries to enhance their surveillance of AMR by 2021.
+A total of £600,000 was awarded to partnerships as part of the Fleming Fund, a wider commitment by the UK Government to spend up to £265 million of UK aid to support low and middle-income countries to enhance their surveillance of AMR by 2021.

-Projects are expected to run from March 2019 to April 2020.
-Undertaking regular short-term visits, the partnerships will leverage the expertise of UK health institutions and technical experts to strengthen the capacity of the national health workforce and institutions to address predefined AMR challenges.
+The projects ran from March 2019 to April 2020.
+Undertaking regular short-term visits, the partnerships leveraged the expertise of UK health institutions and technical experts to strengthen the capacity of the national health workforce and institutions to address predefined AMR challenges.